Detective Pikachu Returns, Assassin's Creed Mirage and more Fall games reviewed

 Blasphemous 2

 Blasphemous 2 enchanted the art history nerd in me.
-Based on the gothic paintings of Francisco Goya and the Catholic Holy Week traditions of the game's Seville-based studio, you play "The Penitent" — a warrior equipped with magical prayers, a sword, paired rapiers, and a huge flail-like censor.
+Inspired by the gothic paintings of Francisco Goya and the Catholic Holy Week traditions of Andalusia, where the game's studio is based, you play "The Penitent" — a warrior equipped with magical prayers, paired rapiers, a sword and a huge flail-like censor.
 After some scanty expository dialogue, you're set on a quest to ascend to the heights of a fantastical city that rests on the shoulders of three colossal statues.

 The game's glittering pixel art and church choir soundtrack kept me engaged, even as the uncompromising combat left me battered and bloodied.
-At first, its labyrinthine world confounded me, but as I learned its rhythms I soared through its stunning environments: a cathedral risen from the sea; an upside-down tower dripping candle-wax and lava; a fantastical, mirrored take on the real-world Alhambra.
+At first, its labyrinthine world confounded me, but as I learned its rhythms, I dashed through its stunning environments: a cathedral risen from the sea; an upside-down tower dripping candle-wax and lava; a fantastical, mirrored take on the real-world Alhambra.

 Along the way, you'll encounter a bizarre cast at least as perplexing as the riddling characters of Bloodborne or Elden Ring.
 I can't articulate every nuance of Blasphemous 2's plot, but its disembodied giant hands, towering veiled nuns, and hulking knights left an indelible impression.
 The vibes are simply exquisite.